-We live in a heteronormative environment (where being heterosexual is considered the norm) and people often make heteronormative assumptions.
-This means we may make an unconscious assumption that heterosexual is ‘normal’ without even realizing we’re doing it.
+We live in a heteronormative environment (where being heterosexual is the norm), and people often make heteronormative assumptions.
+This means we may unconsciously assume that heterosexuality is ‘normal’ without realizing we’re doing it.
 The example on HSEland’s LGBT+ Awareness and Inclusion e-learning module is a classic example of this…

-Another assumption that’s often made is about a young person’s sexual identity based on their sexual behaviour.
+Another assumption often made is about a young person’s sexual identity based on their sexual behaviour.

 Suzy is attracted sexually and romantically to girls and has a girlfriend called Melissa.
 And you’ve just lost her trust by assuming she was straight.
 Adolescent lesbian and bisexual girls are also at risk of unintended pregnancies and acquiring sexually transmitted infections.

-Yet another assumption people make is cis-normativity, the belief, or unconscious assumption, that that it is ‘normal’ to be cis-gendered.
+Yet another assumption people make is cis-normativity, the belief or unconscious assumption that it is ‘normal’ to be cis-gendered.
 It’s explained all too well by Emily, an 11-year-old transgender girl in the Mermaid’s #IfIHadAVoice video.